Wellesley Tudor Pole: New business and interests… and the quest

 In 1921 Pole was acting as Secretary of the Baháʼí community in London.
 That summer Pole's connections led to him being involved in the process of the independence of Egypt.
 Shoghi Effendi learned of death of ʻAbdu'l-Bahá in later November at Pole's home, being found fainted next to the telegram.

 Meanwhile the second generation of Pole and associates working on visions and the quest was disbanded and a third generation formed this time of men: the lawyer Frederick Leveaux he encountered in Cairo, two Russian asylum seekers came with a revision on the Ouija board approach to contact with the discarnate, and they introduced Pole to a third Russian exile.
 Amounting to 5 they soon developed an idea that there was a mysterious sixth man to join them in the work.
 At the same time the group envisioned a change in an old otherworldly 'contact' and a new 'speaker' joined in the messages the group were set on decoding and working with to advance the quest in part for the lost library of materials that would revolutionize Christianity as their part of a worldwide transformation to be achieved.

 In March 1922 Shoghi Effendi gathered senior Baháʼís from multiple countries in Haifa to discuss the near term development of the religion.
 Pole was there.
 The initial question was whether to directly seek electing the Universal House of Justice which the newly appointed head of the religion, Shoghi Effendi, decided firmly could not happen until there was more work establishing local and national spiritual assemblies first.
 The separation between Pole and the community was over exactly the question of a movement uniting and rejuvenating the existing religions vs being another religion with its own organization may begin here.
 Pole declined inclusion on ballot for the election of the Local Spiritual Assembly of London after conversations with Shoghi Effendi and thought he could serve the interests of ʻAbdu'l-Bahá and the Baháʼís to act as a non-Baháʼí though in some ways Baháʼís were perhaps more reluctant to work with him.
 Pole never criticized the religion or its institutions.
-Another strain was the fact that Pole was also a firm believer in reincarnation which if defined as the literal return of individual personalities is against the teachings of ʻAbdu'l-Bahá noted as early as 1908 in Some Answered Questions, but this belief also raised questions as Pole soon believed as well: that enemies in the "beyond" could force a discarnate to reincarnate, and the 'opposition' included supposed ancient beings who had been reborn many times which seems to go against the whole paradigm of why reincarnation is claimed to exist.
+Another strain was that Pole was also a firm believer in reincarnation which if defined as the literal return of individual personalities is against the teachings of ʻAbdu'l-Bahá noted as early as 1908 in Some Answered Questions, but this belief also raised questions as Pole soon believed as well: that enemies in the "beyond" could force a discarnate to reincarnate, and the 'opposition' included supposed ancient beings who had been reborn many times which seems to go against the whole paradigm of why reincarnation is claimed to exist.